USDA-ARS-GBRU/GuideMaker/README.md

 ## License information

-As a work of the United State Governemnt this software is available under  CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+As a work of the United State Government this software is available under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication